DanijelaStevanovic/Project1_SQL/starting_with_data.md

 ```

 Answer:

 ![AQ1](pictures/AQ2_1.PNG)

-## Question 2: What is the product with the most transactions
+## Question 2: What is the product with the most transactions?

 SQL Queries:
 ```SQL